mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 ```
 kubectl apply -f tcp_configmap.yaml
 ```
+* TODO: After enabling tcp port continuous messages are printed in nginx controller log.
+Need to figure out a way of stopping them.

 ### Network Load Balancer
 * AWS will assign a Network Load Balancer (Layer 4) that can be seen as: